For business owners, recent years have been a great time to be stuck in the middle.

 Also, there has also been notable growth in the number of these companies nationwide.
 Staying close to home for a minute, Texas has experienced the largest growth in the number of middle-market firms in the last six years, more than doubling its tally to over 14,000 enterprises.
 Texas was one of three states to increase its number of middle market businesses by over 100 percent, joined by Ohio and Michigan.

 As a firm proud of its Dallas roots, it is very encouraging to see the number of middle-market businesses in Texas on the rise.
 Our team at Generational Equity have been witnessing this first-hand in our own deal activity: the number of deals we’ve completed so far this year is 20 percent higher than at this point in 2016.
 But, even more impressive is the total value of these deals, which is a remarkable 140 percent higher than last year.
-With many mid-market businesses enjoying such positive returns this year and strong projections for 2018, this is showing no signs of ending in the foreseeable future.
+With many mid-market businesses enjoying such positive returns this year and strong projections for 2018, this is showing no signs of ending in the foreseeable future, are you interested in selling your business located in Texas?

 Indeed, there has been a growing trend in “upward sales” in the lower middle market, where private equity firms have been looking to smaller companies to unlock the potential of larger businesses.
 This is an effective strategy that we have noted among buyers, with PitchBook reporting that nearly $119 billion was invested by private equity firms in Q1 2017, with almost 50 percent of these deals valued under $25 million.
 This is healthy news for the lower middle market in particular, but indicates the strength and potential of this sector in general.